0pilatos0/shopifyMigratie/README.md

-Coversion tool for old db format to new db format
+Conversion tool for old db format to new db format

 1. Install the tool
 2. export your db to JSON file